 Lizards: Liberal, strongly back the ideals of personal liberty and freedom, to the point of actually having a fairly democratic society.
 Their councilor even tells this straight to the Emperor, and actively bemoans his ilk's tendency to curtail the rights of his people for the sake of his own ego.

-Elves: Radical, have views everyone else considers "out there" and tend to propose highly irregular legislation, but occasionally end up in fascist territory.
+Elves: Radical, have views everyone else considers "out there" and tend to propose highly irregular legislation.

 Really 700 Years Old: Maxos is obviously no spring chicken, but the sheer extent of his age is made apparent when, upon seeing the princesses offered up for marriage to the Commander, he wistfully muses...